 Advaita Bioinformatics is a pioneering company in bioinformatics and computational systems biology, founded in 2007 as a spinoff from Wayne State University.
 The company was established by Dr. Sorin Draghici, a former professor of computer science at Wayne State University and current program director at the National Science Foundation (NSF).
 Headquartered in Plymouth, Michigan, Advaita specializes in developing advanced software tools for analyzing gene expression data, pathway analysis, and integrating multi-omics data.
 The company's flagship product, iPathwayGuide, is now an essential tool for researchers, helping them identify mechanisms of action in diseases, potential drug targets, and possible side effects based on genomic data and gene expression experiments.

 Advaita's technology is rooted in research conducted at WSU and supported by over \$4.5 million in grants from the National Institutes of Health, the NSF, and other agencies.
 This substantial federal investment was crucial in developing and commercializing Advaita's innovative technologies.

 ECONOMIC IMPACT

 Advaita Bioinformatics has made significant contributions to the biotech and research sectors, demonstrating impressive growth and economic impact.
 Advaita's tools have gained widespread adoption, being used by 9 of the top 10 pharmaceutical companies and boasting over 18,000 registered users worldwide.
 Prestigious institutions such as Harvard, Columbia University Medical Center, and the Karmanos Cancer Institute rely on Advaita's technology for their research endeavors.
 The company's innovative approach has the potential to generate significant cost savings for research labs, with estimates suggesting that its technology can save over \$200,000 per experiment by extracting single-cell level data from less expensive bulk RNA sequencing.

 BIG PICTURE

-As part of Michigan's University Research Corridor (URC) alongside Michigan State University, the University of Michigan and the newly joined Michigan Technological University, Wayne State University drives economic growth and innovation through federally funded research, contributing to URC's \$23.9 billion economic impact in Michigan in 2023.
+As part of Michigan's University Research Corridor (URC) alongside Michigan State University and the University of Michigan, Wayne State University drives economic growth and innovation through federally funded research, contributing to URC's \$23.9 billion economic impact in Michigan in 2023.
 As of 2024, WSU contributes \$2.75 billion in annual economic impact to Michigan and is Detroit's 11th largest employer.

 Advaita's success story highlights the importance of federal funding in fostering innovation and economic growth in the biotechnology sector, contributing to Wayne State University's broader mission of driving equitable and lasting prosperity in Detroit and Michigan.

 LOOKING AHEAD: A MESSAGE FROM THE SCIENCE COALITION BOARD OF DIRECTORS

-Robust and sustained scientific research funding from the federal government helps strengthen American competitiveness around the world, fortify our leadership in cutting-edge science, and bolster our economy.
+Robust and sustainable scientific research funding from the federal government continues to help strengthen American competitiveness around the world, fortify America's leadership in cutting-edge science, and bolster America's economy for generations to come.

-These investments help our nation continue to lead the world in defense technology, aerospace, artificial intelligence, quantum computing, nuclear fusion, biotechnology, medical research, cures, and treatments - and many other advanced fields.
-They also create opportunities for young and talented American researchers to access hands-on training and develop real-world skills, which strengthens our nation's science, technology, and research workforce pipeline.
+These investments help our nation continue to lead the world in artificial intelligence, quantum computing, nuclear fusion, biotechnology, gene editing, and many other notable fields.

-Federal funding for scientific research remains a top priority for Americans across the political spectrum.
-It must remain a top priority for policymakers as well.
+Maintaining the federal government's robust investments in scientific research remains a top bipartisan priority.
+But science cannot afford more appropriations stopgaps and half measures by Congress.

-In the years ahead, The Science Coalition will continue to advocate for and demonstrate the impact of critical scientific research funding from the federal government to help accelerate America's scientific leadership and economic competitiveness for generations to come.
+The Science Coalition remains hopeful that in the years ahead, we can continue to fight for critical scientific research funding from the federal government that helps accelerate America's scientific leadership and economic competitiveness for generations to come.

 Samantha Booth

 Rutgers University

 Kristin Dini

 Old Dominion University

 Jacob Dowd

 Washington State University

 Kathleen Drew

 University of Michigan

 Camille Hosman

 Stanford University

 Carly Katz

 Virginia Commonwealth University

 Annie Nguyen

 University of California

 Julia Rowe

 Northern Illinois University

 Maya Temperley

 Rochester Institute of Technology